Sutton, Massachusetts: Government

 Sutton has an open town meeting type government.
 The current Town Moderator is Ken Stuart, who served as a Selectman prior to his election in 2015.

 The town government in Sutton consists of the Town Manager and the Board of Selectmen.
-The current Town Manager is James A. Smith, and the current members of the Board of Selectmen are Jesse Limanek, Jonathan Anderson, James Ettamarna, Normand Champigny, and Christine Watkins.
+The current Town Manager is Austin Cyganiewicz, and the current members of the Board of Selectmen are Jesse Limanek, Jonathan Anderson, James Ettamarna, Christine Watkins and Daniel Spengler.

 The public services in Sutton include the police, fire, and highway departments.
 The Police Department is located at 489 Central Turnpike.
 The Fire Department has three stations, one in the center of town, one in the Wilkinsonville village, and one in the Manchaug village.
 The Sutton Highway Department is located at 25 Pleasant Valley Road.

 Education

 Public schools in Sutton fall under the jurisdiction of Sutton Public School District.
 Sutton public schools consist of the Simonian Center for Early Learning, Sutton Elementary School, Sutton Middle School, and Sutton High School.
-Caitlin Paget currently serves as the district’s superintendent.
+Caitlin Paget currently serves as the district's superintendent.

 The Sutton Free Library was established in 1876.
 In fiscal year 2008, the town of Sutton spent 0.7% ($165,982) of its budget on its public library—approximately $18 per person, per year ($23.72 adjusted for inflation to 2022).